Howdy folks! Welcome to Austin, Texas!

 With so many options, anybody visiting the city would be spoilt for choice when considering their list of things to do in Austin.

-1. Bat Watching, Hike and Bike Trail, City Tour, and More Things to do in Austin
+1. Bat Watching, hiking and Bike Trail, City Tour

 From the bats on South Congress Ave. to the sheer size of Barton Springs Pool in Austin, nature surprises you in the most exciting ways.

 Every May to September, 1.5 million Mexican Free-Tailed Bats take to the sky in the evening hours in a spectacular display.
-The sight of the dark mass of bats against the vermillion backdrop of the evening sky is breathtaking, and many people visit Austin for the sole purpose of watching the bats.
+The sight of the dark mass of bats against the vermillion backdrop of the evening sky is breathtaking, and many people visit Austin to watch the bats.

 As evening falls over Austin, one park after the other empties of visitors, and many people end their day’s outdoor activities here, watching the bats take flight as the dark hours descend.